A tonsillectomy is the removal of the tonsils. Tonsils are nodes found in the back of the throat.

 Removing the tonsils may decrease the number of throat infections.

 Some tonsils can also become enlarged.
 It may cause obstruct the flow of air.
 One example is sleep apnea.

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

-Factors such as weight or chronic disease may increase your child’s risk of complications.
-Teens who engage in tobacco, alcohol, and/or drug use may also increase their risk of complications.
+Factors such as weight or chronic disease may increase your child’s risk of problems.
+Teens who engage in tobacco, alcohol, and/or drug use may also increase their risk of problems.